ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Most breast cancers are sporadic, meaning they develop from damage to a person’s genes that occurs by chance after they are born.
-There is no risk of passing this gene on to a person's children.
+Sporadic breast cancer means there is no risk of the person passing the gene on to their children.
+The underlying cause of sporadic breast cancer is a combination of internal, or hormonal, exposures; lifestyle factors; environmental factors; and normal physiology, such as DNA replication.

-Inherited breast cancers are less common, making up 5% to 10% of cancers.
-Inherited breast cancer occurs when gene changes called mutations are passed down within a family from parent to child.
-Many of those mutations are in tumor suppression genes, such as BRCA1 or BRCA2.
+Inherited breast cancers are less common, making up about 10% of cancers.
+Inherited breast cancer occurs when gene changes, called mutations or alterations, are passed down within a family from parent to child.
+Many of those mutations are in tumor suppressor genes, such as BRCA1, BRCA2, and PALB2.
 These genes normally keep cells from growing out of control and turning into cancer.
-But when these cells have a mutation, they can grow out of control.
+But when these cells have a mutation, it can cause them to grow out of control.

-When considering your breast cancer risk, it is important to remember that most women who develop breast cancer have no obvious risk factors and no family history of breast cancer.
+When considering your breast cancer risk, it is important to remember that a high majority of people who develop breast cancer have no obvious risk factors and no strong family history of breast cancer.
 Multiple risk factors influence the development of breast cancer.
-This means that all women need to be aware of changes in their breasts.
-They also need to talk with their doctors about receiving regular breast examinations by a doctor and mammograms, which are x-rays of the breast that can often detect a tumor that is too small to be felt.
+This means that all people need to be aware of changes in their breasts.
+They also need to talk with their doctor about recommendations for receiving regular breast examinations by a doctor as well as mammograms.
+A mammogram is an x-ray of the breast that can often find a tumor that is too small to be felt.

-The following factors may raise a woman’s risk of developing breast cancer:
+The following factors may raise a person’s risk of developing breast cancer:

 Age.
-The risk of developing breast cancer increases as a woman ages, with most cancers developing in women older than 50.
+The risk of developing breast cancer increases with age, with most cancers developing after age 50.
+The median age for developing breast cancer is 63.

 Personal history of breast cancer.
-A woman who has had breast cancer in 1 breast has a higher risk of developing a new cancer in either breast.
+A woman who has had breast cancer in 1 breast has a higher risk of developing a new cancer in the other breast.

 When looking at family history, it’s also important to consider your father’s side of the family.
 Your father’s side is equally important as your mother’s side in determining your personal risk for developing breast cancer.

 Inherited risk/genetic predisposition.
-There are several inherited genes linked with an increased risk of breast cancer, as well as other types of cancer.
-BRCA1 or BRCA2 are the most common known mutations.
+There are several inherited genetic mutations linked with an increased risk of breast cancer, as well as other types of cancer.
+BRCA1 or BRCA2 are the most common known genes linked to breast cancer.
 Mutations in these genes are linked to an increased risk of breast and ovarian cancers, as well as other types of cancer.
-A man’s risk of breast cancer, as well as the risk for prostate cancer, is also increased if he has mutations in these genes.
-Learn more about hereditary breast and ovarian cancer in a 1-page fact sheet (available as a PDF) or in a more detailed guide on this website.
+Male breast cancer, as well as the risk for prostate cancer and other cancers, is also increased if there is a mutation in 1 of these genes.
+Learn more about hereditary breast and ovarian cancer in a more detailed guide on this website.

 Other gene mutations or hereditary conditions can increase a person’s risk of breast cancer.
-They are far less common than BRCA1 or BRCA2, and do not increase the risk of breast cancer as much.
+They are far less common than BRCA1 or BRCA2, and they do not increase the risk of breast cancer as much.
+Some of these genes and syndromes are:

 Lynch syndrome, linked with the MLH1, MSH2, MSH6, and PMS2 genes